mrhrifat/blogger/README.md

-Blogger - Blogger is a single page blog website.
+Blogger - Blogger is a single page of blog website.
 It has 9 section.
-This site is developed with HTML, CSS, Bootstrap & with some plugins.
-Beside this is fully responsive form mobile, pad, laptop & all others device.
+This site is developed with HTML, CSS, Bootstrap & with some 3rd party library.
+Beside this website is fully responsive in mobile, pad, laptop & all other devices.